mcfrith/genancestor/README.md

     genancestor human.fa chimp.fa orang.fa > hominini.fa

-The output is the same as the 1st (human) genome, except that, where chimp and orang have the same base that's different from human, the chimp/orang base is used.
+The output is the same as the 1st (human) genome, except at sites where both chimp and orang have a different base, and the chimp and orang bases are the same, or both purines, or both pyrimidines.
+At those sites, the base from the 2nd (chimp) genome is used.

 You can run it again to get older ancestors: